Physician Real Estate Leases with Health Systems: Healthcare Compliance Laws and Rules You Need to Know

 Failing to Properly Structure Real Estate Lease Arrangements for Compliance Exposes You to Liability

 Real estate lease arrangements between health systems and physicians must be structured in accordance with the aforementioned statutes and regulations.
 Failure to do so can expose health systems to significant liability under the law.
 Health systems should rely on knowledgeable and experienced legal counsel and real estate valuation experts and advisors when structuring these types of arrangements to help mitigate their intrinsic regulatory risks.
-For more information about RTG’s healthcare real estate compliance services that help health systems structure and administer compliant real estate lease arrangements with physicians and other referral sources, please contact Goran Musinovic at (865) 521-0630 or at email@example.com.
+For more information on our healthcare real estate advisory and compliance services, visit our Innovation Center.